 For moist conditions connect both net clips together and attach energizer fence lead to net clips then attach energizer ground lead to ground rod.

 Warning!
 Due to risk of fire, do NOT use continuous output energizers with electric netting or electro-plastic conductors such as rope, twine or tape.
 Use only with a low or wide impedance intermittent pulse energizer.
 (Fi-Shock™ brand energizers which are sold as low impedance, continuous current output should NOT be used with electric netting.)
 All energizers sold on Premier’s website use an intermittent pulse and are suitable for use with electric netting.

 Dry conditions and wintertime usage may reduce the effectiveness of electric fencing.
 Ice and heavy snow can flatten netting and thereby damage it.

-Dry or frozen ground many cause the NetPost spikes to bend or break if inserted with force.
+Dry or frozen ground may cause post spikes to bend or break if inserted with force.
 Pilot holes may be needed.
 We recommend using drivable or single spike posts in hard soils.
 Double spike posts provide more stability when the ground is soft.

 Listed below are recommended optional components.
 Your particular situation may require alternative recommendations.
 Please call and talk to our fence consultants if there are any questions at 800-282-6631.

-A handy kit that includes all of the essentials to repair tears and holes made by animals, weed-eaters, lawnmowers and whatever else may have damaged the net.$2.00
+A handy repair kit that includes all of the essentials to patch tears and holes in electric net fences.$2.00

 Fence Connectors and AccessoriesItem #200700 -